-- 1. An Applicant Organization may only submit one (1) Small Matching grant application under a single application deadline for a particular application cycle, with the following exceptions: - a) State agencies, county or city governments, or universities may submit single applications from more than one division or department under a single application cycle provided that those divisions or departments are separate and distinct budgetary units and provided that applications do not address the same facility, Project or site; and - b) As provided in Section V.C.3. of these Guidelines, CLG applicants may submit separate applications for federal funding and state funding under a single application deadline - 2.
-Applicant Organizations with projects funded with Federal funding or by the Legislature outside of the review of the Review Panel or Secretary of State are not eligible to receive Small Matching grant support for the same Scope of Work from the Division within the same fiscal year in which Federal or Legislative funding is appropriated. - 3.
-No organization may receive more than \$1.5 million in grant funding from the Division during a consecutive 5 state fiscal year period.
+- 1. An Applicant Organization may only submit one (1) Small Matching grant application under a single application deadline for a particular application cycle, with the following exceptions: - a) State agencies, county or city governments or universities may submit single applications from more than one division or department under a single application cycle provided that those divisions or departments are separate and distinct budgetary units and provided that applications do not address the same facility, Project or site; and - b) As provided in Section V.C.3. of these Guidelines, Florida Certified Local Government (CLG) applicants may submit separate applications for federal funding and state funding under a single application deadline - 2.
+Applicant Organizations with projects funded with Federal funding or by the Legislature outside of the review of the Review Panel or Secretary of State are not eligible to receive Small Matching grant support for the same Scope of Work activities from the Division within the same fiscal year in which Federal or Legislative funding is appropriated. - 3.
+No organization may receive more than \$1.5 million in historic preservation Small Matching grant funding from the Division during a consecutive 5 state fiscal year period. - 4.
+State-funded Planning activities for historic Religious Properties shall be limited to building exterior envelope and structural elements of the building, excluding accessibility upgrades. - 5.
+Preparation of National Historic Landmark designation nominations shall not be allowable for Small Matching grant funding.